abbylewis/FeDOC/README.md

 ## Summary

-An attempt to understand how iron cycles between different states, including binding to organic carbon, undervariable oxygenation scenarios.
+An analysis of how oxygen affects coupled carbon and iron cycling, including experiments on both microcosm and whole-ecosystem scales

 ## Personnel